Iano-theDev/jituFS_Dependancies/README.md

 #INITIAL SETUP FOR THE JITU TRAINEES DEVELOPMENT ENVIROMENT
-## The script is supposed to install the following:
+## The script is supposed to the following installations:
 	* NodeJS
 	* typescript
 	* MsSQL server